And

 like.

+your face.
 They’ll dap you up.
+They’ll call

-They’ll call you “brother.”
-They’ll
+you “brother.”
+They’ll compliment your

 “athleticism” like it’s a personality trait.

-confuse friendliness with friendship -
+But don’t confuse friendliness with

-especially when you’re a
+friendship - especially when you’re a Black

-second-guesses your humanity on Mondays.
+Sundays and second-guesses your humanity on

-the truth is: some of these people are sweet
+Because the truth is: some of these

-as pie right up until
+people are sweet as pie right up until you

-you ask for real power, real protection,
+ask for real power, real protection, real

-the room gets cold.
-Suddenly you’re
+respect.
+Then suddenly the room gets cold.

-“divisive.”
+Suddenly you’re “divisive.”
 Suddenly you’re

 “not a culture fit.”
 Suddenly you’re “too